-The City is unable to abandon these segments until the OCIT project has been completed and the tunnel is operational.
+The City was unable to abandon these lines until the OCIT project had been completed and the tunnel became operational.
 The City submitted its original request to remove these segments from the CMOM inspection and cleaning cycle because these segments carry high velocity flows that prevent the City from inspecting and cleaning the segments.
 Due to the high velocity flows, it is believed that these sewer segments are self-cleaning.